Search for pair production of vector-like quarks in leptonic final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Single-lepton channel

 \subsection{Multilayer perceptron network}

+The HP event categories have very high background rejection rates, but also low signal acceptance rates.
 The majority of simulated signal events are reconstructed as LP events because of misidentification of the decay products.
-Both the \TTbar and \BBbar analyses have an associated MLP, a type of fully connected neural network, with three output nodes, which is used to distinguish between either the \TTbar or \BBbar signal, the \wjet background, and the \ttbar background.
-The MLPs are trained using events from \wjet and {\MADGRAPH} \ttbar background simulation samples, and either the \TTbar or \BBbar signal sample with a VLQ mass of 1\TeV.
+To maximize the potential sensitivity of the LP events, both the \TTbar and \BBbar analyses have an associated MLP, a type of fully connected neural network, with three output nodes, which is used to distinguish between either the \TTbar or \BBbar signal, the \wjet background, and the \ttbar background.
+The MLPs are trained using events from \wjet and {\MGvATNLO} \ttbar background simulation samples, and either the \TTbar or \BBbar signal sample with a VLQ mass of 1\TeV.
 They provide strong classification performance across the entire VLQ mass range considered in this search.
+The {\MGvATNLO} and {\POWHEG} \ttbar simulations were compared for all input distributions to the MLP and only negligible differences were observed.

 The ``training region'' consists of single-lepton events with at least three large-radius jets that either do not have reconstructed VLQ candidates, or were categorized as LP events.
 Some of the LP events from each sample form a testing data set for evaluating network performance.
 For the signal and \ttbar samples, which are not used elsewhere in this search, the training data sets contain as many of the remaining LP VLQ events as possible.
-The \wjet events are restricted to those without VLQ candidates, to maintain separation from the SRs described below in Sec.~\ref{sec:CSR}.
+The \wjet events are restricted to those without VLQ candidates, to maintain separation from the SRs described below in Section~\ref{sec:CSR}.
 Approximately equal-sized subsets of events from the three samples are provided for the training.